 \textbf{Plan of the paper.} The paper is structured as follows:

 \begin{itemize} \item Section 2: we present the general results and settings of this article.
-We deal with a class of systems of the type $F(x,y)=(f(x), G(x,y))$, where the Ruelle-Perron-Frobenius of $f$ has spectral gap and the action of the transfer operator of $G(x, \cdot)$ satisfies some properties with respect to the $||\cdot||_o$-norm on the vector spaces of signed measures on $K$, for $m$-a.e $x \in M$.
-Precisely, these properties are described by equations (\ref{gjhfjghfjgj}), (\ref{weakkkk}) and (\ref{Olga1}) or (\ref{Olga2}).
-In that section, we prove all theorems from \ref{5.8} to \ref{slkdgjsdg};
+We consider a class of systems of the form $F(x,y)=(f(x), G(x,y))$, where the Ruelle--Perron--Frobenius operator of $f$ has a spectral gap, and the transfer operator associated with $G(x,\cdot)$ satisfies certain properties with respect to the $||\cdot||_o$-norm on the vector spaces of signed measures on $K$, for $m$-almost every $x \in M$.
+These properties are precisely described by Equations~(\ref{gjhfjghfjgj}), (\ref{weakkkk}), and (\ref{Olga1}) or (\ref{Olga2}).
+In this section, we prove Theorems~\ref{5.8}–\ref{slkdgjsdg}.

-\item Section 3: here we apply the results of Section 2 to a map $F=(f,G)$, where $f$ is a non-uniformly expanding map and $G$ is a contracting fiber map with (possible) vertical lines of discontinuities.
-In that section we prove all theorems from \ref{belongsss} to \ref{disisisii}.
+\item Section 3: we apply the results of Section 2 to maps $F=(f,G)$, where $f$ is a non-uniformly expanding map and $G$ is a contracting fibre map, possibly with vertical lines of discontinuities.
+In this section, we prove Theorems~\ref{belongsss}–\ref{S}. \end{itemize}